-- All matters relating to safeguarding and child protection will be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2018) guidance.
-The school will refer to the guidance in the Data protection: toolkit for schools to support school with data protection activity, including compliance with General Data Protection Regulation (GDPR). - Information will be shared with staff within the school who 'need to know'. - Relevant staff have due regard to GDPR principles which allow them to share (and withhold) information. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and GDPR are not a barrier to sharing information where a failure to do so would place a child at risk of harm.
-There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - All staff will always endeavour to gain parent/carers consent to refer a child to social care unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+All matters relating to safeguarding and child protection will be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2018) guidance.
+The setting will refer to the guidance in the Data protection: toolkit for schools to support setting with data protection activity, including compliance with General Data Protection Regulation (GDPR).

+Information will be shared with staff within the setting who 'need to know'.

+Relevant staff have due regard to GDPR principles which allow them to share (and withhold) information.

+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and GDPR are not a barrier to sharing information where a failure to do so would place a child at risk of harm.
+There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection.
+Should schools need to share confidential information with a 3rd party organisation such as the Local Authority or the police in a digital format, Learning Partners recommend using the platform Egress, as this encrypts and secures the email and its contents and is provided to Learning Partners schools free, as part of being a school within Learning Partners Trust.

+All staff will always endeavour to gain parent/carers consent to refer a child to social care unless to do so could put the child at greater risk of harm or impede a criminal investigation.